Chess0mate1/Chess0Mate1/README.md

 - 🔭 I’m currently working on [AexFilms](https://github.com/Chess0mate1/AexFilms)

-- 💬 Ask me about **Wpf, maui, mvvm**, maybe there is more if I'm not arrogant
+- 💬 Ask me about **Wpf, Maui, Mvvm**, maybe there is more if I'm not arrogant

 - 📫 How to reach me [Telegram](https://t.me/andrey_gomulko)